 Tip: If you would like to see more in-depth information on licenses and permits, please feel free to visit the content in our learning library that covers business licenses and permits.

 Step 3: File an Annual Report

-LLCs formed in New Jersey are required to file an annual report with the Department of State.
-The purpose of the annual report is to keep your business’s information updated with the state.
+All businesses formed in New Jersey are required to file an annual report with the Secretary of State.

 Implications of Late Filings: Your LLC will be dissolved after 2 years delinquency